-Should Real Estate Investors Consider a Replacement Reserve?
+Why Real Estate Investors Use a Replacement Reserve

-Replacement reserve is a method of setting aside funds (usually in a bank account) to cover a rental property's anticipated (inevitable) future capital improvement expenses such as the replacement of a roof, carpets, air conditioning and heating equipment, appliances and other electrical or mechanical equipment, wood decks, parking lot, and so forth.
+A Replacement Reserve is a method of setting aside funds (usually in a bank account) to cover a rental property's anticipated (though inevitable) future capital improvement expenses such as the replacement of a roof, carpets, air conditioning and heating equipment, appliances and other electrical or mechanical equipment, wood decks, parking lot and so forth.

-Here's how it should look in your real estate analysis:
+Here's where you might fit it into your real estate analysis:

 Rule of Thumb

 How much money should be set aside for replacement reserves depends on the age of the property and the investor's particular investment strategy.
 To get a better idea of what amounts are set aside in your local market area, though, you might make a call to a local appraiser or bank and see what method and allowance they currently are using.

 But bear in mind that it's doubtful that the inclusion or exclusion of this reserve will carry enough weight to make or break a prudent real estate investment decision.
 So it is optional.

 ProAPOD Agent 6 and Executive 10 real estate analysis software solutions each compute a replacement reserve automatically based upon your data entries.
 Both solutions allow you to enter either it as an "annual dollar amount", "percent of gross operating income", or "dollar amount per unit per year".